 So we usually get in (because we can’t just walk by), get our fill (of stuff we really don’t need but really can’t resist buying), and get out.

-Inspiration For This Cranberry Walnut Chicken Salad Recipe
+Inspiration For This Salad

 I was thinking about how to use my goodies, and the idea of chicken salad came to mind.
 It’s been way too long since I made a good chicken salad, and I knew that had to be remedied.
-I decided there was no sense in re-inventing the wheel, so I did a quick Google search to see if there were any good-looking chicken salads of this sort hanging around the web.
-Turns out, there are.

 When I saw that Deb from Smitten Kitchen had one, I didn’t even bother looking for inspiration from the other search results.
 Being the recipe goddess that she is, why would I need to look elsewhere?